wdoyle42/lpo_prac/lessons/ols_in_stata/ols_regression_stata.md

 *Quick Exercise*

-Let’s do several: 1.
-Re-Create the above table, but this time report t-statistics instead of standard errors.
+Let’s do several:

+1. Re-Create the above table, but this time report t-statistics instead of standard errors.

-1. Re-Create the above table, but this time with no stars for significant variables.
+2. Re-Create the above table, but this time with no stars for significant variables.

-2. Re-create the above table, but this time display confidence intervals.
+3. Re-create the above table, but this time display confidence intervals.
 Exapnd the results to four significant digits.

-3. Respecify the models to include computers(as an additional block,and in the final model) run esttab to get the right results.
+4. Create a new variable called str20, defined as 1 if str&gt;20 and 0 otherwise.
+Label the variable properly, add it to the teacher block, and run the table again.

 Plotting Regression Results
 ---------------------------